MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 ### Task #1: Create app

-1. Sign into <https://make.powerapps.com>, if you are not already signed in.
+1. If you are not already, sign in to `https://make.powerapps.com`

-2. Select your **[my initials] Practice** environment at the top right, if it is not already selected.
+2. Select the **Dev One** environment at the top right, if it is not already selected.

 3. Select **+ Create** on the left navigation.